Multi-Directional Subspace Editing in Style-Space

 \section{Experiments}

-In this section we evaluate our model's performance compared to state-of-the-art image editing models, all based on styleGAN generator for image synthesis.
+In this section, we evaluate the performance of our model compared to state-of-the-art image editing models, all of which utilize the StyleGAN generator for image synthesis.

-To test our theory we generated a source and target latent vector, projected them onto a subspace $S_i$ and replaced the projections of the source vector with the target one.
-Since our subspaces are orthogonal, we expect to see changes only in the corresponding attribute $b_i$.
-Example results are shown in \cref{fig:fig2}.
-Note, for example, that if the source face has glasses, they remain after the edit since we import only pose, smile and race from the target face.
+To test our model, we generated a source and target latent vector, projected them onto a subspace $S_k$, and replaced the projections of the source vector with those from the target.
+Since our subspaces are orthogonal, we expect to see changes only in the corresponding attribute $b_k$.
+Example results are presented in \cref{fig:fig2}.
+Notably, if the source face wears glasses, these remain post-edit since we only incorporate pose, smile, and race from the target face.